What is PIK Interest?

 The PIK rate also typically accrues at a rate higher than the cash interest rate in lieu of immediate cash compensation.

-Each year after the issuance of the security with PIK interest, the due interest expense is impacted by the following factors:
+Each year after the issuance of a PIK security, the interest expense owed is impacted by the following factors:

 - Initial Principal Amount